anaselmakyy/anaselmakyy/README.md

 <summary>👨‍💻 About Me</summary>
 <br>
 <p>
-  I'm a passionate Full Stack Developer, Mobile Developer, and UI/UX Designer with a keen eye for detail and a love for creating seamless user experiences.
+  I'm a passionate Full Stack Developer, Mobile Developer,  with a keen eye for detail and a love for creating seamless user experiences.
 I specialize in building robust web applications and beautiful mobile apps while ensuring excellent user interface design.
 </p>

 - 🔭 I'm currently working on innovative web and mobile solutions
 - 🌱 I'm constantly learning and staying up-to-date with the latest technologies
 - 👯 I'm looking to collaborate on interesting projects
-- 💬 Ask me about Full Stack Development, Mobile Development, or UI/UX Design
+- 💬 Ask me about Full Stack Development, Mobile Development
 </details>

 <!-- GitHub Stats -->